allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 ### Required libraries

-In the begging we have to prepare our environments for writing tests.
+In the beginning we have to prepare our environments for writing tests.
 So let&rsquo;s start with required libraries.
-All libraries used by the project will be managed by proper build tool (Gradle for Java and Groovy, and SBT for Scala).
+All libraries used by the project will be managed by a proper build tool (Gradle for Java and Groovy, and SBT for Scala).
 Required dependencies are:

 Java project: **build.gradle** file